Fund your children’s education through property investment

 Cost of education in the UK

 Universities in the UK don’t have standardised tuition fees for overseas students.
-As a result, what international students pay for their tuition varies by the type of course and institution – with the more renowned universities charge a premium.
+As a result, what international students pay for their tuition varies by the type of course and institution – with the more renowned universities charging a premium.

 For undergraduate courses, students (or parents) can expect to pay in 2021: